ezEngine/docs/docs/debugging/console.md

 If you need to call a certain function repeatedly, you can [bind the call to a key](#binding-keys) or use F2 and F3 to repeat it, as long as it is the last or second-to-last command in your history.

+### TypeScript

+You can also register custom console functions through the [TypeScript API](../custom-code/typescript/ts-api.md#ezdebug).

 ## See Also

 * [Back to Index](../index.md)